Examining the Volatility of R1 RCM Inc.'s (RCM) Stock - News Heater

 RCM) stock’s latest price update

-R1 RCM Inc. (NASDAQ: RCM)’s stock price has dropped by -1.02 in relation to previous closing price of 16.71.
-Nevertheless, the company has seen a loss of -0.06% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-08-02 that R1 RCM Inc. (RCM) reported break-even quarterly earnings per share versus the Zacks Consensus Estimate of $0.01.
-This compares to earnings of $0.13 per share a year ago.
+R1 RCM Inc. (NASDAQ: RCM)’s stock price has soared by 2.57 in relation to previous closing price of 16.33.
+Nevertheless, the company has seen a gain of 0.24% in its stock price over the last five trading days.
+Seeking Alpha reported 2023-08-27 that R1 RCM Inc. continues to offer long-term value for investors, with ongoing gains in contract balances and revenues.
+Recent acquisitions are starting to contribute to profitability, supporting the company’s differentiated assets in revenue cycle management.
+The company’s Q2 FY’23 numbers show strong growth in revenue and earnings, with revised guidance indicating further growth in the future.

 Analysts’ Opinion of RCM